 When one spouse deals with destructive behaviors, like addiction and abuse, the other spouse may not be able to support them.
 They may feel that they are in physical danger, that they’re emotionally overwhelmed or that they can’t find financial freedom.

 Again, issues like addiction are largely interior factors.
 People may refuse to get professional help for alcohol and drug addictions.
 That said, outside factors play a role here, too.
-If one spouse is abusive after returning from the military, for instance, it may actually stem from the onset of post-traumatic stress disorder (PTSD) without proper treatment.
+According to our Denver military divorce attorney, if one spouse is abusive after returning from the military, for instance, it may actually stem from the onset of post-traumatic stress disorder (PTSD) without proper treatment.

 This is a small look at some of the reasons people get divorced.
-If you find yourself in this position for any reason, be sure you understand your legal options in Colorado.
+If you find yourself in this position for any reason, be sure you understand your legal options by speaking with a divorce attorney in Denver, Colorado.